SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 We have to develop content for each of these search intents.

-The goal of content optimization is to provide better information for human audience: focus on being relevant and valuable, and include your keywords naturally.
+The goal of content optimization is to provide better information for the human audience: focus on being relevant and valuable, and include your keywords naturally.
 Also, focus on being a thought leader for a certain topic.

 4. User Experience